chkware/chkware.github.io/docs/tutorials/bitcoin-api-parser.md

 #### 3. Writing the business case test with workflow

-In this section we'll prepare a testcase that combines those http spec and validation spec using a workflow spec file.
+In this section we'll prepare a testcase that combines those HTTP spec and validation spec using a workflow spec file.

 Please follow the below steps: